se-rwth/se-rwth.github.io/_pages/research/Unified-Modeling-Language.md

 [[Rum03]](#Rum03) and the *advantages and perils of using modeling languages for programming* in [[Rum02]](#Rum02).

+Many of the above mentioned insights to UML are now also transferred to the Systems Modeling Language SysML 2.
+This includes also a close examination of the SysML [[JPR+22]](#JPR+22).

 ## Key Statements

 1. UML is a big language with many forms of uses.